RecallGraph/RecallGraph/README.md

 When a write method is invoked on a node, the following things happen behind the scenes:
 1. A transaction is opened with read and write (non-exclusive) locks on appropriate collections.
 2. The provided node is written.
-3. An event object corresponding to the write is created, that records the current time, event type (create, update, delete) and some meta information about the node.
-This event is written to a service-managed **document** collection.
+3. An event object corresponding to the write is created, that records the current time, event type (create/update/delete) and some meta information about the node.
+This event is appended to a service-managed **document** collection.
 4. A command object is created using [JSON Patch RFC6902](https://tools.ietf.org/html/rfc6902) to compute a reversible diff from the last known state (`{}` by default) to the current state of the node.
-This command is written to a service-managed **edge** collection, linking the current event to the last one (an `origin` event by default).
+This command is appended to a service-managed **edge** collection, linking the current event to the last one (an `origin` event by default).
 5. Optionally, if a specified number of events have been recorded for the node, a snapshot object is created which records the entire current state of the node.
 This snapshot object is linked to the current event and persisted to a service-managed collection.
-The number of events that must occur between two consecutive snapshots is configurable at a default and a per-collection level in the service configuration.
+The number of events that must occur between two consecutive snapshots is configurable at a default level as well as a collection-specific level in the service configuration.
 6. The transaction is committed.

 If something goes wrong at any step in the above process, the transaction is rolled back.